collapsed-stacks/startups/questions/8604/how-to-confirm-a-business-legitimacy.md

 - tagged: `web-development`
 - score: 1

-<p>I'm currently working on a new website where I want businesses to sign up.
-What is the best way to validate a business' legitimacy as to avoid spammers etc. What system would work best?</p>
+I'm currently working on a new website where I want businesses to sign up.
+What is the best way to validate a business' legitimacy as to avoid spammers etc. What system would work best?

-<p>Thank you.</p>
+Thank you.

 ## No Answers